Boom Rock Farm Restoration

 Our projects

-In partnership with the Greater Wellington Regional Council we're going to ring-fence our wetlands - allowing the plants to regenerate, wildlife and birdlife to return, and to protect the stream at the bottom of the farm.
+In partnership with the Greater Wellington Regional Council we're going to protect our wetlands - add riparian planting allowing the existing plants to regenerate, encourage wildlife and birdlife to return, and to protect the stream at the bottom of the farm.

 :: Pedestrian bridges ::